 However, it has come to our attention only recently that our CBD oils have been used by a number of trainers and owners in the North UK to substantial effect.
 Trainers we have contacted claim it makes training stressed or aggressive dogs more straightforward and owners have reported that our CBD oil calms their dogs down and may help with things like separation anxiety.

-While we do not openly advertise using our products with animals – our products are medical-grade and thus safe for consumption and we would not discourage their use in pets due to the positive feedback we have received.
+While we do not openly advertise using our products with animals – our products are pharmaceutical-grade and thus safe for consumption and we would not discourage their use in pets due to the positive feedback we have received.

-If you are considering using CBD with your pets then gather as much information as you can before making a decision.
+As always, if you are considering using CBD with your pets then gather as much information as you can before making a decision.
 Take a look at the peer-reviewed research about cannabinoids, effects and side-effects on high-quality academic sites like PubMed; the results are likely to be sparse for pet-specific uses of CBD.
 Another good source of information is our official Facebook group where you can ask CBD-specific questions and receive generous coupon codes.

 As always, if you have any technical questions about our products please reach out to us directly on our website chat.